 240 s in anneal source (this drives the CdCl2 into the absorber material); and 300 s in cooling source (this allows the sample to cool for unloading).

-Using a razor blade, scribe ~1 cm2 of CdTe material off the substrate and measure the CdTe film thickness using a surface profilometer to determine deposition rate17.
+Using a razor blade, scribe a small area of CdTe material off the substrate and measure the CdTe film thickness using a surface profilometer to determine deposition rate17.

-For the CdSeTe witness sample (for determination of CdSeTe deposition rate; required only for CdSeTe/CdTe device fabrication), use: 140 s in preheat source (this brings the glass up to ~540 °C such that CdSeTe will properly sublimate onto the substrate);
+For the CdSeTe witness sample (for determination of CdSeTe deposition rate; required only for CdSeTe/CdTe device fabrication), use: 140 s in preheat source (this raises the glass to ~540 °C such that CdSeTe will properly sublimate onto the substrate);

 300 s in CdSeTe source (this sublimates CdSeTe onto the substrate); and 300 s in cooling source.

-Using a razor blade, scribe ~1 cm2 of CdSeTe material off the substrate and measure the CdSeTe film thickness using a surface profilometer to determine deposition rate17.
+Using a razor blade, scribe a small area of CdSeTe material off the substrate and measure the CdSeTe film thickness using a surface profilometer to determine deposition rate17.

 For the thin single absorber (CdTe sample), use: 110 s in preheat source;

-xx s in CdTe source [the dwell time depends on the desired CdTe thickness and deposition rate (for the 1.5 μm single CdTe absorber used here, the dwell time is 60 s)[;
+xx s in CdTe source [the dwell time depends on the CdTe deposition rate and desired thickness (for the 1.5 μm single CdTe absorber used here, the dwell time is 60 s)];

 150 s in CdCl2 source [the CdCl2 treatment is dependent on absorber thickness; therefore, experiments should be conducted to optimize the treatment conditions (the listed dwell times are optimized for thin, 1.5 μm absorbers18)];